Want to hear something that’ll make you feel old?

 But that doesn’t mean that the trends within email marketing don’t (and haven’t) evolve.

-Oh and before you get into it, grab the 2017 email marketing swipe file for 85 list building strategies for 2017, every single place you can put an opt-in form on your website, and our website review checklist for conversion rate optimization.
+Oh and before you get into it, grab the email marketing swipe file with 85 list building strategies, every single place you can put an opt-in form on your website, and our website review checklist for conversion rate optimization.

-One of 2017’s biggest trends in email marketing and list building comes from a study published in - no joke - 1966.
+One of the’s biggest trends in email marketing and list building comes from a study published in - no joke - 1966.